Science Has Won: Might Is Obsolete

 Clearly, our means of cooperating with one another have failed.
 And if we are honest about it, we have to concede that mankind’s central organ of cooperation is the state.
 And if we continue in honesty, we concede two further things:

-1. The state has made itself lord of cooperation, exerting final say over all commerce in the territory it dominates and enforcing that final say through an array of force-backed or directly forcible mechanisms… everything from regulations to court orders to SWAT teams.
+1. The state has made itself lord of cooperation, exerting final say over all commerce in the territory it dominates and enforcing that final say through an array of force-backed or directly forcible mechanisms.

-Science has transcended scarcity, but the state refuses to surrender its dominance.
+Science has transcended scarcity, but the state refuses to modify.
 That millions or billions will suffer – do presently suffer – doesn’t matter.
 The operators of states want power, and they have convinced the populace that they need an almighty state in order to survive.
-The overlords will not let go.

 It’s Only a Matter of Time